New Palace Yard, SW1A

 New Palace Yard was named ’new’ to distinguish it from Old Palace Yard which lies to the south but it dates from 1097.
 It formed an entrance to Westminster Hall, also built by William II (Rufus).

-The yard was laid out as a garden and a fountain commemorating the Queen’s Silver Jubilee was added in 1977.
+The yard was laid out as a garden and a fountain commemorating Queen Elizabeth II’s Silver Jubilee was added in 1977.

 New Palace Yard now conceals a five-level underground car park opened in 1974.